|Chapter 32 (1972) pt 4

 to downright life-threatening.

-The same way President Richard Nixon waved the double peace sign outside
+In the same way President Richard Nixon waved the double peace sign outside

 Air Force One during his resignation, I always felt that President Gerald Ford